ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: cable_comp_type

     For the NI 4072 only,  the type of cable compensation that is applied to the current capacitance  or inductance measurement for the current range.
-    Changing the function or the range through this attribute or through niDMM_ConfigureMeasurementDigits  resets the value of this attribute to the default value.
+    Changing the function or the range through this attribute or through :py:meth:`nidmm.Session.configure_measurement_digits`  resets the value of this attribute to the default value.

     The following table lists the characteristics of this property.